Random concave functions

 \section{Diagonal limits}

-In this final section we study the model \eqref{eqn:phi} where the parameter $\lambda_K$ of the softmin depends on $K$.
+In this final section we study the model \eqref{eqn:phi} where the parameter $\lambda_K$ of the softmin depends on $K$, the number of hyperplanes.
 We have seen that when $\lambda_K \equiv \lambda < \infty$ is fixed there is a deterministic almost sure limit, and when $\lambda_K \equiv \infty$ a suitable scaling gives a non-trivial weak limit which can be described by a Poisson point process.
 Here we want to find explicit rates for $\lambda_K$ which give possibly different limiting behaviors.